ONRAMPS & COLLEGE CREDIT

 Some OnRamps courses have Texas Common Course Numbering System (TCCNS) equivalency numbers approved by The University of Texas at Austin (UT Austin).
 These are noted in the TCCNS Equivalency column in the below table.

-TRANSFERABILITY AND APPLICABILITY
+TRANSFERABILITY AND GRADES

 Each college or university evaluates transfer credit based on its own policies, which vary by school, college, and institution.
 In order to determine how OnRamps courses will transfer, if they will apply to a major or degree program, and if the grade will factor into the GPA, students must contact the higher education institution they plan to attend.